jgilbert01/aws-lambda-stream/README.md

 ## Connectors
 At the end of a stream processor there is usually a _sink_ step that persists the results to a datastore or another stream.
 These external calls are wrapped in thin `Connector` classes so that they can be easily _mocked_ for unit testing.

-These connectors are then wrapped with utility functions to integrate them into the streaming framework.
+These connectors are then wrapped with utility functions, such as `update` and `publish`, to integrate them into the streaming framework.
+For example, the returned promise are normalized to [stream](https://highlandjs.org/#_(source)), fault handling is provided and features such as [parallel](https://highlandjs.org/#parallel) and [batch](https://highlandjs.org/#batch) are utilized.

-TODO
+These utility function leverage _currying_ to override default configuration settings, such as the _batchSize_ and the number of _parallel_ asyn-non-blocking_io executions.

 ## Faults
 When there is an unhandled error in a Kinesis stream processor, Lambda will continuously retry the function until the problem is either resolved or the event(s) in question expire(s).
 For transient errors, such as throttling, this may be the best course of action, because the problem may self-heal.
 However, if there is a poison event then we want to set it asside by publishing a `fault` event, so that the other events can be processed.
 I refer to this as the _Stream Circuit Breaker_ pattern.